 Reason #3: An Attorney Is Skilled in the Art of Negotiation

-The defendant’s insurance company will have insurance adjusters and lawyers whose job it is to deny or devalue your claim and offer you the lowest possible settlement.
-This is their job, and they are very good at it.
+The defendant’s insurance company will have insurance adjusters and lawyers who may offer you the lowest possible settlement.
 Negotiating with them to get a fair award takes training and experience, as well as information about a variety of factors, such as:

 - Settlements and awards for past cases similar to yours